leshwebdev/flask-discord/reflection.md

 MUST REMEMBER: to push initial commit to GitHub - WITH the .gitignore file, AND WITHOUT the .env file !!!
 ***

+- need to figure out a way to have the /messages route display messages that are from the last 30 minutes
++ done using the variable:
+thirty_minutes_ago = now - (30 * 60)
+which uses:
+now = int(time.time())
+which uses:
+import time